World Chefs: Mina Holland's cookbook spans world in 100 recipes

-NEW YORK, June 9 Recipes from around the world are served with equal portions of history and anecdotes in food writer Mina Holland's first book, "The World on a Plate: 40 Cuisines, 100 Recipes and the Stories Behind Them."
+NEW YORK Recipes from around the world are served with equal portions of history and anecdotes in food writer Mina Holland’s first book, “The World on a Plate: 40 Cuisines, 100 Recipes and the Storeys Behind Them.”

 Holland, who is based in London, is the editor of Guardian Cook, the food section of the Guardian newspaper.
 Her book, a travel-cookbook hybrid, has been translated into 12 languages.